-- A leader is thick skinned and doesn’t get easily triggered emotionally.
-An anti-leader is thin skinned as sees every criticism as a personal affront.
+- A leader is thick-skinned and doesn’t get easily triggered emotionally.
+An anti-leader is thin-skinned and sees every criticism as a personal affront.

 - A leader has strong values, principles, and convictions.
 An anti-leader is morally agnostic and ethically challenged and does whatever is necessary to advance their agenda.

 - A leader is someone we’d like our children to look up to.
-An anti-leader is someone we have to constantly explain away their behavior to our kids.
+An anti-leader is someone who we must constantly explain their bad behavior to our kids.